 What If You’re Not a Gastric Bypass Patient But You Have These Symptoms

 What if you haven’t had gastric bypass or lap band surgery but you still have the symptoms we talked about above?
 If you have

 • Celiac Disease

 And you’re having the problems we discussed above contact your doctor immediately.
-Ask him to test to make sure that you are indeed suffering from nerve damage that could be linked to any of these causes.
-Once that diagnosis has been made, ask them about treatment options.
+Once an accurate diagnosis has been made, ask them about treatment options.

-A highly skilled medical professional well versed in diagnosing and treating nerve damage is your best place to start for treatment of your G.I.
+A highly skilled physician well versed in diagnosing and treating #neuropathy is your best place to start for treatment of your G.I.
 Autonomic Neuropathy.
-An excellent place to start is with a NeuropathyDr clinician.
-They have had great success in treating patients with your symptoms using a multipronged approach that includes:
+An excellent place to start is with one of our #neuropathyDR Physicians or PTs experienced in treating patients with your symptoms using a multipronged approach that includes:

 • Care and correction for your muscular and skeletal systems

 • Treatment for any underlying medical problems